FOR IMMEDIATE RELEASE

 CONTACT: Tom Mayer, Broken Arrow Press, 612-708-8448

-“…a book that should be read in classrooms and community book clubs,” writes ThyBlackMan.com
+“. . . a book that should be read in classrooms and community book clubs,” writes ThyBlackMan.com.

-Writes the Western Writers of America Association, “We are honored to add [Conhaim] to this list of the most distinguished Western authors in America”—a list that includes Larry McMurtry and Tony Hillerman.
+In 2020, the novel placed Finalist Best Traditional Western Novel in the Western Writers of America’s annual Spur Awards: “We are honored to add [Conhaim] to this list of the most distinguished Western authors in America”—a list that includes Larry McMurtry and Tony Hillerman.

 In 2005, Conhaim—a Minnesota native—moved to Israel, where he operates a communications consultancy providing English-language services and training to both business and government.
 He has also worked as a corporate spokesperson and emceed events for the Ministry of Foreign Affairs, Latin American Chamber of Commerce, and Israel-Africa Chamber of Commerce.

-Kirkus Reviews placement, November 15th, 2020
+Kirkus Reviews placement, September 1st, 2021